Four in a Bed: Format

-Each pair of B&B owners (or single owner, in some cases) visits each other's B&B. At the start of their visit, they are told how much their room costs and if there are any separate charges for breakfast.
+Each pair of bed and breakfast (B&B) owners (or single owner, in some cases) visits each other's B&B. At the start of their visit, they are told how much their room costs and if there are any separate charges for breakfast.
 The owners then inspect the room, picking up on anything untidy or out of place.
 Afterwards, they take turns in some sort of entertainment activity where there is usually a mini-competition.
-The host then takes the guests to dinner where the guests usually get to know the backstory of how the host entered into their business in the first place.
+The host then takes the guests to dinner, where the guests usually get to know the backstory of how the host entered into their business in the first place.
 Everyone then goes to bed.
 Upon waking up in the morning, they then have breakfast, usually all together.
-Finally, they each fill in an anonymous feedback form rating and commenting on five aspects of the B&B - Hosting (eg friendliness, professionalism); Cleanliness; Facilities (eg room layout, furnishings, decoration, shared/private bathroom, room extras like snacks); Sleep quality (eg bed size and comfort, noise, temperature); and Breakfast (quality, choice, service etc), before saying if they'd stay there again.
-The B&B owners get to see their feedback once the guests have gone and it can leave them feeling slightly revengeful if they feel aggrieved by the comments.
-The guests also pay an amount of money based on their perceived value of the B&B – if a guest believes it wasn't worth the money, they underpay.
+Finally, they each fill in an anonymous feedback form rating and commenting on five aspects of the B&B – Hosting (e.g. friendliness, professionalism); Cleanliness; Facilities (e.g. room layout, furnishings, decoration, shared/private bathroom, room extras like snacks); Sleep quality (e.g. bed size and comfort, noise, temperature); and Breakfast (quality, choice, service etc.), before saying if they would stay there again.
+The B&B owners get to see their feedback once the guests have gone, which can leave them feeling slightly vengeful if they feel aggrieved by the comments.
+The guests also pay an amount of money based on their perceived value of the B&B – if a guest believes it was not worth the money, they underpay.
 If they think it was worth the money, they pay exactly.
-And on rare occasions, guests have paid more than the stated cost of the B&B, particularly if they felt the establishment was very good.
+On rare occasions, guests have paid more than the stated cost of the B&B, particularly if they felt the establishment was very good.
 The payment amounts are all kept secret until the last episode of the week.

 After all four B&Bs have been visited, the hosts get together to confront each other about the comments and the payments they have received.
-The winner is revealed at the end, being the B&B that has received the highest percentage of what they charged.
-So a B&B charging £80 and receiving payment in full from each of the others, would win over one charging £130 that received £125 from each of the others.
+The winner is revealed at the end, being the B&B that has received the highest percentage of what they charged: a B&B charging £80 and receiving payment in full from each of the others would win over one charging £130 which received £125 from each of the others.

 On occasion, one of the teams may drop out midway through the competition (e.g. due to illness).
 In such cases where they are unable to finish the competition, they will not receive their payments from other hosts (if they hosted before leaving) and vice versa (if they visited other hosts before leaving).
 For hosts with two members, the absence of one will allow the other to continue in the competition as normal.